CumulusNetworks/docs/content/version/cumulus-netq-21/Cumulus-NetQ-UI-User-Guide/Monitor-the-Network/Validate-Network-Protocol-and-Service-Operations.md

 scheduled).

 This release supports validation of the following network protocols and
-services: Agents, BGP, CLAG, EVPN, Interfaces, License, MTU, NTP, OSPF, Sensors, VLAN, and VXLAN.
+services: Agents, BGP, CLAG, EVPN, Interfaces, License, NTP, and OSPF.

 For a more general understanding of how well your network is operating, refer to the [Monitor Network Health](/version/cumulus-netq-21/Cumulus-NetQ-UI-User-Guide/Monitor-the-Network/Monitor-Network-Health) topic.

-## Create Validation Requests</span>
+## Create Validation Requests

 The Validation Request card workflow is used to create on-demand validation requests to evaluate the health of your network protocols and services.

-### Validation Request Card Workflow</span>
+### Validation Request Card Workflow

 The small Validation Request card displays: